bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_two_centers_of_mass.rst

 Get the data
 ------------

 These are the usual includes for working with ACTION data.
 For this example, we will use optical flow data.
 There is only one way to access optical flow data (no gridding choices).
+Also recall that the optical flow class collects data at the full frame rate, so we will want to extract "strided" data.

 .. code-block:: python

 	from action import *
-	import bregman.segment as bseg
+	import action.segment as aseg
 	import numpy as np

-	oflow = opticalflow24.OpticalFlow24('North_by_Northwest')
+	oflow = opticalflow.OpticalFlow('North_by_Northwest')

 	length = oflow.determine_movie_length() # in seconds
 	length_in_frames = length * 4

-	full_segment = bseg.Segment(0, duration=length)
+	full_segment = aseg.Segment(0, duration=length)
-	oflow_full_film = oflow.opticalflow_for_segment(full_segment)
+	oflow_full_film = oflow.opticalflow_for_segment_with_stride(full_segment) # default stride is 6 frames
 	print oflow_full_film.shape == (length_in_frames, 512) # should be True

 Perform PCA and cluster